DantezMine/8bit-CPU-Minecraft/README.md

 USING THE ASSEMBLER:<br />
 Note: The current version is not very user-friendly and requires editing the code to change the file name
 1. Verify that the assembly code is in the folder called "Programs" in the same directory as the "assembler.py" file
-2. Open the "assembler.py" file in any text editor
+2. Run Assembler.exe
-3. Locate the variable "fileName" and change its value to the name of the target file, without the suffix ".txt"
+3. Input the filename without the suffix (i.e. without .txt) and press ENTER
-4. Run the "assembler.py"
-5. The binary file should appear in the same "Programs" folder with the ".bin" suffix
+4. The binary file should appear in the same "Programs" folder with the ".bin" suffix

 LOADING A PROGRAM INTO MEMORY FROM A BINARY FILE:<br />